 Ansible Automation Controller is a registered trademark or trademark of Red Hat, Inc.

-Platform is a registered trademark or trademark of Red Hat, Inc.
+Ansible Automation Platform is a registered trademark or trademark of Red Hat, Inc.

 The names of other systems, company name and products mentioned in this document are registered trademarks or trademarks of their respective companies.